 An anti-racism themed curriculum with 36 “Challenges” designed for coaches to implement with their players on the field, with the goal of sparking discussion and building positive, inclusive team culture.
 Learn more>>

-A virtual social impact “League”, set to launch in Fall 2022, in which teams across the country earn points and prizes for completing Team Challenges, joining a collective movement at the grassroots level of soccer in the United States.
+A virtual social impact “League” in which teams across the country earn points and prizes for completing Team Challenges, joining a collective movement at the grassroots level of soccer in the United States.